hershaw/data-science-101/README.md

 in your favorite browser for instructions on how to use the directory's contents.

 Since this README is at the top-level, it contains installation and usage instructions.

+## Prerequisites

+- ~1GB of free memory on your computer.
+- Some hundreds of megabytes free on your computer
+- The ability to read a README and follow the instructions in it.

 ## Setup